ustaxcourt/ef-cms/docs/operations/bounced-email-notifications.md

 A Lambda subscribed to that topic calls `handleBounceNotificationInteractor` to process each SNS message it receives.

-This interactor checks to see if the Bounced Email was to sent to the `IRS_SUPERUER_EMAIL` and whether or not it is has a "Permanent" `bounceType`.
+This interactor checks to see if the Bounced Email was to sent to the `IRS_SUPERUSER_EMAIL` and whether or not it is has a "Permanent" `bounceType`.
 If so, it will trigger a POST call via the Application's HTTP Client to the webhook specified in the environment variable `SLACK_WEBHOOK_URL`.
 It will also send an Email to any email addresses specified via a comma-delimited string in `BOUNCE_ALERT_RECIPIENTS`.

 ## Future Considerations